-Prospective interns are asked to submit an application, which includes a standardized application form, a résumé/CV, an essay, official academic transcripts, two academic recommendations, and a three-to-five-page writing sample.
+Prospective interns should submit a completed application form, a resume, a letter of intent, official academic transcripts (in a sealed envelope), two academic recommendations, and a three-to-five-page writing sample.
 Recommendation letters should be on institutional letterhead and sent directly from the recommender by mail or email to the addresses below.
-Selected applicants will then be interviewed and considered for placement based on the needs of the museum as well as the candidate's interests and experience.
+Selected applicants will then be interviewed and considered for placement based on the needs of the museum, as well as the candidate's interests and experience.

-To apply, send all completed application materials to:
+To apply, please send all completed application materials to:

 Albright-Knox Art Gallery